Results May Vary: Music and lyrics

 Results May Vary was recorded under the leadership of Durst, who influenced a direction differing from Limp Bizkit's established sound.
 Although the album features elements of nu metal, rap metal and rap rock, it is noted for music experimenting with other genres: psychedelia, alternative rock, hard rock, jazz, acoustic and funk.
-Results May Vary, more melodic than previous Limp Bizkit albums, has been compared to John Mayer, Bon Jovi, Primus, Linkin Park, Staind and Jane's Addiction (including the Jane's Addiction's album Nothing's Shocking).
+The album is more melodic than Limp Bizkit's previous works, has been compared to John Mayer, Bon Jovi, Primus, Linkin Park, Staind and Jane's Addiction (including the Jane's Addiction's album Nothing's Shocking).
 With a change in the band's sound, Results May Vary has less rapping, more singing and more melody (including power ballads) than previous Limp Bizkit albums.
-The Observer called the album Limp Bizkit's "safest, most pedestrian-sounding record yet", and Joe D'Angelo of MTV described the album as the band's "most personal album by far".
-According to D'Angelo, a third of the album's content shows Durst "having actual feelings other than rage, angst and conceit under his omnipresent ball cap."
-Durst described Results May Vary as "more sad, more deep, drone-y", and the album demonstrates his "milder, more sensitive streak".
-Although the songs on Results May Vary are emotional and expressive, except for "Eat You Alive", screaming is largely absent.
+The Observer called the album Limp Bizkit's "safest, most pedestrian-sounding record yet", and Joe D'Angelo of MTV described the album as the band's "most personal album by far", adding it shows Durst "having actual feelings other than rage, angst and conceit under his omnipresent ball cap."
+Durst described the album as "more sad, more deep, drone-y", and the album demonstrates his "milder, more sensitive streak".
+Although the songs on Results May Vary are emotional and expressive, screaming is largely absent from most of the songs.